The man recreating airplane meals to get through lockdown

 "I grew up between Austria and Thailand, so I'd be on a plane every two to three months or so.

-"It was the one place where, as a kid, I would just eat the whole meal without question.
+"It was the one place where, asl a kid, I would just eat the whole meal without question.

 "At home, my mom would have to force me to eat stuff, but on a plane I'd just eat whatever I was given.
 I remember getting on the plane and looking forward to the food."